The 7 Fashion Manufacturing Jobs to Know About

 Pressers add the finishing touches to garments before they’re shipped out of the warehouse.
 Using traditional irons or pressing machines, they steam wrinkles out of garments, make sure they have the right shape, and get them ready to be shipped.
 That can be hanging, folding or packing up the items they’re working with.

-Skills you need: To be successful as a presser, you’ll need great hand-eye coordination, the physical health to operate the machine, and great attention to detail.
+Skills you need: To be successful as a presser, you’ll need great hand-eye coordination, the physical health to operate the machine, and a great attention to detail.

 Shoe and Leather Workers

-Skills you need: Working well with your hands, knowing how to cut and sew leather, as well as an eye for detail are great skills to have in this line of work.
+Skills you need: Working well with your hands, knowing how to cut and sew leather, as well an eye for detail are great skills to have in this line of work.

-Our personal job agents can help get you to work in the retail production field!
+Our personal job agents can help get you work in the retail production field!
 Click here to connect with one in your area.